-Together with our marinated grilled tofu and a creamy vegan sauce, these Vegan Arepas will gain a place in your heart immediately.
+These Vegan Arepas will gain a place in your heart and kitchen immediately.

-Maize tortillas constitute a staple of Latin American cuisine.
-You will find tortillas in different shapes, colors, and flavors, as there are more than twelve thousand types of corn.
+Maize tortillas constitute a staple of our Latin American cuisine.
+You can find tortillas in different shapes, colors, and flavors, as there are more than twelve thousand types of corn.

 We both share a love for Arepas.
 Joaquin tried them for the first time, thanks to his Colombian roommates back in Buenos Aires.

 I am from Panama where we have our version which is made out of yellow corn (called Tortillas de Maiz).
 Panama, Colombia, and Venezuela are neighboring countries.

 Subsequently, we eat Venezuelan and Colombian arepas quite regularly.

 These is the Venezuelan version which work better for filling them with whatever you can think of.

 The Colombian and Panamanian versions are thinner and work better to have a bite as you munch them with something else, like french fries.